FACT: High-Dimensional Random Forests Inference: Introduction

-Let us now formally introduce our FACT method.
-We approach the problem of random forests feature importance from the hypothesis testing prospective.
-Such an approach provides us a mathematically rigorous framework for designing a bias-resistant measure and also makes the statistical interpretations unambiguous.
+We next introduce our FACT framework, and start with reviewing the GCM~\citep{shah2020hardness}, which is the building block of FACT.
 Let $Y\in \mathbb R$ be the response of interest and $\boldsymbol X = (X_1, \cdots, X_p)^T\in \mathbb R^p$ the $p$-dimensional feature vector.
-We evaluate the importance of the $j$th feature by formulating a test statistic and calculating the corresponding p-value for the following null hypothesis
+We evaluate the importance of the $j$th feature by formally testing the null hypothesis

-where our formal definition of null features is given in Definition \ref{null1} in Section \ref{Sec.new3.1} and focuses on the conditional independence of $X_j$ with respect to response $Y$ given all remaining features \cite{CandesFanJansonLv2018, strobl2008conditional}.
-It will be made clear later that for our testing procedure, the random forests model is fitted and the observed data is assumed to be high-dimensional and have correlated features to cope with the aforementioned practical applications.